 Some house favorites include the Forbidden Rose, a cocktail muddled with Thai Chile, surrounded by rose dust and topped off with fluffy egg whites or the Hanami, a Gin & Whiskey fusion with a citrus ginger twist, served in a thin balloon glass & poured over a giant ice cube.

 These are just two of the many specialty cocktails Mott 32 has to offer.
-Not to mention their carefully chosen and diverse wine menu with high-grade choices from all around the world.
+Not to mention their carefully chosen and diverse wine menu with eclectic and sophisticated selections from around the world.
 Tropical aromas, powerful fruit and spice notes, and options for the experienced wine drinker to those that only know the word tannin as a summer activity.